kawaicheung/naming-things/manuscript/01_Intro.md

 So, next, I think about replacing migration with _copy_.
 But, copy isn't right either.
 As I mentioned, this data transfer isn't a literal copy.
 There are some things that don't translate perfectly, or at all.
 Copying also seems like a fast, mindless operation--a simple `CTRL+C`, `CTRL+V` exercise.
 That's not what this is.

 I told Mike about my conundrum.
-He suggested using the word _import_.
+Immediately, he suggested using the word _import_ instead.
 Ah hah!

 There's a heftiness to the word _import_.
 Whenever I think about importing data, I envision metal gear icons spinning slowly and CPU graphs spiking briefly.
 Even when you import things in the real world, it has that same feeling-- huge cargo ships coming to port across the ocean and offloading a large amount of goods.

 And unlike migrate, the word import doesn't feel like data is leaving one place and going to another.
 I typically think of importing data from a file I've uploaded, where I know that data isn't being removed from the file.
 I also don't necessarily expect this one-to-one mapping between my data and the imported data.
 Import seems like the perfect word to use.

 So, I end up substituting _migrate_ (and all its various derivatives) with _import_.

+* * *

 If you haven't figured it out already, I'm the kind of programmer that obsesses over these seemingly inconsequential verbal details.
 I think naming things in code deserves as much attention as all the other skills we preach in programming---like good architecture, continuous refactoring, or testing.

 While all the other best practices are critical, they share the common drawback that you cannot see them right away.
 It's only after a bit of digestion of a codebase that you reap its benefits.
 On the other hand, there's an immediate payoff to a codebase with well-intentioned names.
 They are the first things the programmer sees when opening up the codebase.
 They make code instantly more approachable.
 The best part is you can reap these benefits without a substantial amount of work.